 The fees quoted above do not include:

-• Fees of any expert witnesses.
-Fees for expert witnesses can vary dramatically depending on what is being asked for, from Approximately £100 for a ‘doctors letter’, to £2000 – £3000 + VAT (£400-£600 extra) for a full ‘Accident Reconstruction’.
+- Fees of any expert witnesses.
+Fees for expert witnesses can vary dramatically depending on what is being asked for, from approximately £100 for a ‘doctor’s letter’, to £2400 – £3600 + VAT (£400-£600 extra) for a full ‘Accident Reconstruction’.
 (It also does not include their fees for attending court to give evidence).

-• Taking statements from any witnesses.
-(Arranging to take any witness statements, if necessary, at our office, via the telephone or other electronic media will incur an additional cost, of £250 per witness plus VAT – £300).
+- Taking statements from any witnesses.
+(Arranging to take any witness statements, if necessary, at our office, via the telephone or other electronic media will incur an additional cost, of £250 per witness plus VAT – £300) unless the original agreed fee for the matter is based upon the interview of a specified number of defence witnesses.

 It is not our practice or policy generally to charge ‘Mileage’ or ‘Parking’, ‘fuel’ or ‘subsistence’ (food and drink), in addition to travel.

-• In the unlikely event that representing you in another court area means in practice staying at a Hotel overnight, before and or after the event.
-The hotel bill (including in that case ‘subsistence’) will be charged to you.
+In the unlikely event that representing you in another court area means in practice staying at a Hotel overnight, before and/or after the event, the hotel bill (including subsistence) will be charged to you.
 In practice, this is very rare and will be discussed and agreed with you before we contract for a room.

-Rates vary (as do currently VAT rates), but a gross figure of £160-£320 per night is the normal range depending very much on where your case is being heard.
+Rates vary but a gross figure of £160-£320 per night is the normal range depending on where your case is being heard.